 All jobs, especially those that have some type of managerial or human-relations related component to them, have situations where you need to quickly change your communication style.
 For example, you may be speaking with senior leadership and then dealing with a team members argumentative state.
 And this may happen all within a few minutes.
 You need to be able to navigate these waters as it relates to your communication tactics and styles.
 Being able to do this shows experience, candor and ultimately professionalism.
 When interviewers put you under these scenarios, they are testing your abilities to do this.

-How to answer these questions
+How to answer stress interview questions

 You have to be able to think quickly under the circumstances.
 Even though I will provide stress interview questions and answers here, with regard to the scenario at hand, you'll still have to think on your feet.
 Technically, that is the point.
 If you'd like to practice this, simply have a friend place a timer, then ask you a series of questions that you are not prepared for all within the same mode of thinking.
 Then, ask them to randomly ask a question that you will not be prepared for during that session.
 Be sure you are answering the questions within a short period of time or else you will not have the stress of what it's like to be in an active interview.

-Stress interview questions and answers
+8 Best stress interview questions and answers

 Lets dig into some example stress questions and ways that you may want to answer them.
 Understand that you will have to answer these questions in your own way, given the interview and its conversation.
 Most times these questions are asked in person vs. a phone interview, so expect that some of your body language will also communicate something on your behalf.
 Be sure to have body language that seems confident.
 Don't fidget or seem uncomfortable.
 That will be the largest signal that you are not confident with your answers.

 1. How are you doing on this interview?